 Doping Control.
-All steps and processes from test distribution planning through to ultimate disposition of any appeal including all steps and processes in between such as provision of whereabouts information, sample collection and handling, laboratory analysis, TUEs, results management and hearings.
+All steps and processes from test distribution planning through to ultimate disposition of any appeal including all steps and processes in between such as provision of whereabouts information, Sample collection and handling, laboratory analysis, TUEs, results management and hearings.

 Event.
-One or more Competitions conducted together under one ruling body (e.g., the Olympic Games, Pan American Games, FIE World Championships, Zonal Championships, FIE World Cups, etc).
+A series of individual Competitions conducted together under one ruling body (e.g., the Olympic Games, FIE World Championships, Zonal Championships, FIE World Cups, etc).